rydmike/flex_color_scheme/README.md

                  platform: defaultTargetPlatform,
                ),
              ),
-       // We do the exact same definition for the dark theme, but using
-       // FlexColorScheme.dark factory and the dark FlexSchemeColor and we add
+       // We do the equivalent definition for the dark theme, and we add
        // the true black option as well.
-       //
        // In dark mode we can see many gaps in the resulting ThemeData when
        // using the standard ThemeData.from factory to create the theme.
        darkTheme: useToThemeMethod